Skip to content

 Comparison

-Same chapters can feel different depending on format.
-This is how we bias toward depth, calm, and parent visibility.
+The same chapters feel different depending on format.
+Here is how we bias toward depth, calm, and parent visibility.

 Criteria